BFarkascode/SAMD21_BootMaster/README.md

 Code is originally written for Adafruit Adalogger (M0 Feather) though any similar board running a SAMD21 (like Arduino Zero) would work.

+Of note, I have provided both the ".ino" as well as the ".cpp" vesion of the code to this repository.

 ## Previous relevant projects
 The following projects should be checked:
 -	STM32_Bootloader